 After administering IPL, Dr. Alice Unger and Dr. Thomas Unger will express oil from the glands, which will restore normal oil flow in the tear film.
-Though patients usually notice improvement in dry eye symptoms following their first or second treatment, it is generally recommended they undergo an initial series of four IPL treatments, performed monthly over a period of four months.
+Though patients usually notice an improvement in dry eye symptoms following their first or second treatment, it is generally recommended they undergo monthly IPL treatments over a period of 4 months.
 This ensures long-term success in treating both chronic dry eye syndrome and Meibomian Gland Dysfunction.

 How Is IPL Different From Other Dry Eye Treatments?

-If you have tried various treatments for your dry eye, and still struggle with dry eye, we can help.
+If you have tried various treatments and still struggle with unpleasant dry eye symptoms, we can help.
 Contact Unger Eye Care today.Our practice serves patients from Troy, Edwardsville, Maryville, and Glen Carbon, Illinois and surrounding communities.